ejrbuss/type-mark/docs/api.md

 type.extend('url', type.re(reUrl));
 ```

-We can now validate urls using the standard type-mark api, as well as use it
+We can now validate urls using the standard type-mark API, as well as use it
 in interfaces.
 For instance you could define an interface like so

 ```js